 Dr. Millie Rosales graduated with a Bachelors of Biology and high honors from Florida International University.
 She received her Doctor of Veterinary Medicine degree from the University of Florida, College of Veterinary Medicine in 2000.
 Following graduation, she worked as a general practitioner in Miami for a non-profit small animal clinic.
 In 2003, Dr. Rosales returned to the University of Florida and completed a two year residency in the specialization of veterinary dermatology.
 Dr. Rosales is a Diplomate of the American College of Veterinary Dermatology (ACVD), a distinction given only to practitioners who have achieved board certification in this specialty.
 She has also authored several articles and lectured at local and state veterinary associations.
 Dr. Rosales holds a primary interest in allergic and immune mediated skin conditions in dogs and cats; and chronic (recurrent) ear infections in dogs.

-- Past president of the South Florida Veterinary Medical Association (SFVMA) from 2008-2010
+- Past president of the South Florida Veterinary Medical Association (SFVMA)

 - Awarded the Gold Star by the Florida Veterinary Medical Association for outstanding contributions to the SFVMA in 2008

 - Served as a board member of the Miami Veterinary Foundation from 2008-2014

 - Member of the American Veterinary Medical Association and the American College of Veterinary Dermatology.